jorgeancal/jorgeancal.com/content/posts/from-mid-level-java-developer-to-site-reliability-engineering.md

 +++
-title="From Mid Level Java Developer to Site Reliability Engineering" date=2020-04-13T11:15:23+01:00 draft=false description="That's why I decided to change to SRE from JAVA developer.
+title="From Mid Level Java Developer to SRE" date=2020-04-13T11:15:23+01:00 draft=false
+description="That's why I decided to change to SRE from JAVA developer.
 I'm not quite sure about this still, because I love being a developer... but at the moment I like it and it's an awesome opportunity which I'm not going to let this opportunity pass me by."